Jameela Jamil condemns decision to honour Karl Lagerfeld with Met Gala theme

 “Karl Lagerfeld is the theme for the entire Met Gala next year.
 This man... was indeed, supremely talented, but used his platform in such a distinctly hateful way, mostly towards women, so repeatedly and up until the last years of his life, showing no remorse, offering no atonement, no apology, no help to groups he attacked... there was no explanation for his cruel outbursts,” she wrote in the caption.

-The actor then noted that she had included “receipts,” with the post including examples of instances where Lagerfeld, who had worked as the creative director of the French fashion house Chanel, was fatphobic, sexist, and xenophobic.
+The actor included “receipts” with the post, noting examples of instances where Lagerfeld, who had worked as the creative director of the French fashion house Chanel, was fatphobic, sexist, and xenophobic.

-In the second photo of the album, Jamil included a reference to Lagerfeld’s interview with German magazine Focus in 2009, when he claimed that “no one wants to see curvy women,” while the album also including examples of the comments he made about women who came forward with their experiences during the Me Too Movement.
+In the second photo of the album, Jamil included a reference to Lagerfeld’s 2009 interview with German magazine Focus where he claimed that “no one wants to see curvy women.”
+The series of photos also included examples of the comments Lagerfeld made about women who came forward with their experiences during the Me Too Movement.
 “If you don’t want your pants pulled about, don’t become a model!
 Join a nunnery, there’ll always be a place for you in the convent,” he reportedly told Numero in 2018.

-On the slide, Jamil said that she was “well aware” that her post would “probably end [her] relationship with Vogue,” before noting that she was “amazed to see the entire Met Gala and all the famous celebrities and models celebrating someone who said this sh*t about women so often”.
+Jamil said in her post that she was “well aware” that it would “probably end [her] relationship with Vogue,” before noting that she was “amazed to see the entire Met Gala and all the famous celebrities and models celebrating someone who said this sh*t about women so often”.

-In another slide, Jamil included additional comments Lagerfeld had made about Me Too, in which he had claimed that he was “fed up with it,” while another post again referenced harmful and fatphobic comments the designer made about “thin models” and “real women”.
+In another slide, Jamil included additional comments Lagerfeld made about Me Too, in which he had claimed that he was “fed up with it.”
+Another post again referenced harmful and fatphobic comments the designer made about “thin models” and “real women”.

 “You’ve got fat mothers with their bags of chips sitting in front of the television and saying that thin models are ugly,” Lagerfeld told Focus during the same interview in 2009, according to Vox.
 “The world of beautiful clothing is about ‘dreams and illusions’”.

-The post also included references to Lagerfeld’s anti-immigration comments about refugees, and his admission that he was not “keen” on gay couples being allowed to adopt.
+The post also included references to Lagerfeld’s anti-immigration comments and his admission that he was not “keen” on gay couples being allowed to adopt.

-Jamil included examples of moments Lagerfeld publicly criticised the appearances of public figures such as Pippa Middleton, Adele, and Lana Del Ray as well.
+Jamil included examples of moments Lagerfeld publicly criticised the appearances of public figures such as Pippa Middleton, Adele, and Lana Del Rey as well.

 “Those groups were women who were sexually assaulted, the entire Me Too movement, gay couples who wanted to adopt, all fat people, specifically fat women, and some of his greatest harm was against Muslim refugees, and the disgusting way he spoke about people fleeing their homes for fear of their lives,” Jamil continued in the caption.
 “Why is THIS who we celebrate when there are so many AMAZING designers out there who aren’t bigoted white men?

-The actor also questioned what “happened to everyone’s principles and ‘advocacy,’” as she claimed “you don’t get to stand for justice in these areas, and then attend the celebration of someone who reveled in his own public disdain for marginalised people”.

-“Sorry, but no. This isn’t the 90s.
-We didn’t fight all this shit just to throw it all away because some white guy made some pretty clothes for people’s skinny faves... come on now,” she concluded the post.
+“You don’t get to stand for justice in these areas, and then attend the celebration of someone who reveled in his own public disdain for marginalised people,” she said, before concluding the post with: “Sorry, but no. This isn’t the 90s.
+We didn’t fight all this shit just to throw it all away because some white guy made some pretty clothes for people’s skinny faves... come on now.”

-Jamil also shared her post on her Instagram Stories, where she acknowledged that her decision to speak out against the Met Gala theme wasn’t about “cancel culture,” but rather about “setting a precedent”.

-According to Jamil, she also chose to make her feelings about Lagerfeld clear because of her political leaning, as she claimed: “One of the many hypocrisies the left is accused of is double standards.
+Jamil said she chose to make her feelings about Lagerfeld clear because of her political leaning: “One of the many hypocrisies the left is accused of is double standards.
 This is the exact sort of incident that implies that.”

 “Mass outrage when people on the right make fun of Lizzo’s body, or refugees, or Muslims or interfere with gay rights… but when it’s a man who made pretty dresses that liberals like to wear suddenly it’s fingers in the ears and hands over the eyes…?” she continued.
 “What are we doing?
 How do we expect to be taken seriously?”

-In response to Jamil’s post, many of her followers agreed with her, while others noted that they were not aware of the late designer’s highly controversial past.
+In response to Jamil’s post, many of her followers agreed with her sentiments while others noted that they were not aware of the late designer’s highly controversial past.

 “Wow.
 Did not know this.
 Holy sh*t,” comedian and writer Phoebe Robinson wrote, while another person commented: “Had no idea and am so grateful to you for shedding light and speaking out!”